 Frequently Asked Questions

 I don’t recommend it.
-No matter how much you drain tomatoes, there always seems to be more and it will dilute the flavor of the mayonnaise.
+No matter how much you drain tomatoes, there always seems to be more liquid that seems to come from nowhere and it will dilute the flavor of the mayonnaise.

 Although I don’t recommend assembling ahead of time and refrigerating, Crustless Southern Tomato Pie reheats very well.
 Just place a wedge in a small baking dish or on aluminum foil and reheat for 15-18 minutes at 350 degrees.